-Java fern makes a great addition to the decor of your tank.
+Java ferns make a great addition to the decor of your planted aquarium.
 Many aquarists attach Java fern to other decor to help create a more natural looking environment in their tanks.

 Fish and shrimp love to hide and play in it.
 Mature plants make a great place for young or shy fish to find cover.